George A. Palmer: Morning Cheer broadcast

-Palmer began the daily Morning Cheer radio broadcast in 1931 on WRAX in Philadelphia, airing between 7–8 am.
+Palmer began the daily Morning Cheer radio broadcast in 1931 on WRAX in Philadelphia, airing between 7 and 8 am.
 The program originated from his family's Haddon Heights parsonage home via a loop to the WRAX studios.
 The live broadcast's informal tone appealed to listeners, with Palmer's wife and young pre-school children singing and the family dog sometimes heard barking in the background.
 He even kept four singing canaries near the microphone to add to the program's cheerful outlook.
 The early-morning program typically included an uplifting meditation by Palmer and scripture readings to encourage the listening audience amidst the Great Depression.
 The program's theme song was the gospel hymn, "Jesus Never Fails".
 By the mid-1930s, Morning Cheer was also carried on WMCA in New York City and Palmer added a midday program on WIP.
 As Palmer's popularity grew, he frequently spoke to large crowds numbering in the thousands at the large 4,000-seat Baptist Temple in Philadelphia and Calvary Baptist Church in New York City.

 On October 10, 1935, a smoldering fire in the basement of Palmer's house created billowing smoke while his morning radio program was underway.
 He announced on the air, "My house is on fire ... filling up with smoke!".
 Undeterred, Palmer continued with the live broadcast, reporting to his rapt radio audience the arrival of fire engines as sirens were heard in the background and then describing the firemen's activities as they moved about the house, assuring listeners that the four canaries and his family were safely evacuated to the front lawn.
 Headlined the next day by the New York Herald Tribune, "Fire in House, Radio Minister Keeps Talking", the story was picked up by the wire services and retold, greatly exaggerated to make it sound as though Palmer bravely remained at his post preaching the Gospel while flames were practically licking at his feet.